thomas-touhey/cahute/docs/headers/cahute/link.rst

     .. c:macro:: CAHUTE_USB_NOTERM

-        If this flag is provided, the terminate flow is not run when the link is closed.
+        If this flag is provided, and :c:macro:`CAHUTE_USB_RECEIVER` is **not** provided, the terminate flow is not run when the link is closed.

         This flag is mostly useful to let the connection still opened for other processes to run commands.
 Combined with